SeaPat22/StructOfProgrammingLanguages/README.md

 > _This project is meant to compare the difference in the paradigms used in C++ and Python._
 >
-> _It uses the python Factorial.py command to compile the Python file and clang++ Factorial.cpp
+> _It uses the 'python Factorial.py' command to compile the Python file and the 'clang++ Factorial.cpp'
 > command to compile the C++ file._